AwkwardTurtle42/AwkwardTurtle42.github.io/Callings.markdown

 Step down your Domain Die if the statement:
  * Impacts things outside of your line of sight.
  * Directly contradicts the natural working of the world.
- * Describes a long lasting effect (step up twice if permanent).
+ * Describes a long lasting effect (step down twice if permanent).
  * Is a poor fit for your god’s Domain.

 Step up your Domain Die if the statement: